Zoom Interview Tips

 Make Sure You Are Dress Professionally in a Professional Environment.

 At first, this may seem like a simple tip, but we have seen individuals show up unprofessionally to virtual interviews.
 Whether it is dressing in comfortable clothing, wearing hats, or lying in bed, we have seen it all.
 Make sure you dress up professionally like you are heading to an actual interview.
+If you are a male, make sure to wear at least a button-down and tie.
+Make sure you know that your tie color has a meaning!

 If you have to be in bed, don’t lay down.
 Sit up in a professional posture and just think of it as an actual interview rather than a virtual one.
 The last thing you want is for a company to be impressed with your work ethic and resume, but choose not to hire you based on your professionalism on video.